cguzzon1998/analog_algorithm/README.md

 5. **Analogs Computation Module**:
     - Identifies and ranks analogs comparing GPT fields forecasted by GFS at 500 and 1000 hPa with ERA5 reanalysis GPT fields, for historical days with the same WTs of the target day
     - Computes a score for each potential analog day and ranks the top 10 based on these scores.
-    - Saves the ranked analog days in a CSV file and plots their respective geopotential fields in the folder *'output/yyyymmdd/analog_gpt_field*.
+    - Saves the ranked analog days in a CSV file and plots their respective geopotential fields in the folder *output/yyyymmdd/analog_gpt_field*
+    -  Computes the statistics about floods events recorded in the past days with the same WTs of the target day analyzed and saves them in a text file in the path *output/yyyymmdd/flood_statistics.txt*.
+Flood events are extracted from the INUNGAMA database ([Barnolas and Llasat, 2007](#Barnolas2007))

 6. **Analog Precipitation Module**:
     - For the 10 best analogs, the hourly precipitation fields are retrieved from the ERA5 dataset for a +24h time range